vrayas/jd-container-opt/README.md

 1) Code which populates the web app: https://github.com/vrayas/jd-container-opt/blob/WebApp/BinPacking/App.py
 2) Web app URL: https://binpacking-h85ysor5ginzwbc5awp8ld.streamlit.app/

-How run?
+## How can I run the Non Web App version of the project (The code found on the main branch)?

-Install python in your local.
+1) Install python on your local machine.

-Open final -> jd_container_optimize.ipynb and run using python libraries.
+2) Open final -> jd_container_optimize.ipynb and run using python libraries.

- If you want to use custom dimention then answer 'Do you want to use custom package dimensions? (yes/no): yes'
+3) If you want to use custom dimensions, then answer 'Do you want to use custom package dimensions? (yes/no): yes'.
+If you answer no, you will need to enter a SKU found in the raw excel file that we received from John Deere : "Optimization Problem.xlsx"

-	Then it will generate report based on the excel('Optimization Problem.xlsx)

-	If you answer 'no' -- You need to enter the component id, length, width and high.

-Attached sample out puts of both packing_report1.html and packing_report2.html.